diyruz/freepad/README.md

 ### ONOFF cluster binding
-By default command is TOGGLE, but you can change this behavior.
+By default command is TOGGLE, but you can change this behaviour.

 Change `ZCL_CLUSTER_ID_GEN_ON_OFF_SWITCH_CONFIG` clusters attribute `ATTRID_ON_OFF_SWITCH_ACTIONS`